-A Rich Resource
+A Rich and Vital Resource

-The Peace Region is one of the top two Alberta regions for the production of forest products, first for employment in the forestry sector, and is the leading producer of pulp, paper and panelboard.
-The two major Forestry Management Agreements (FMAs) within the Peace Region cover nearly two million hectares of land, with over 1.3 million hectares of harvesting land.
+The Peace Region is one of the top two Alberta regions to manufacture forest products, is first for employment in the forestry sector, and is the leading producer of pulp, paper, and panelboard.
+The Grande Prairie area and the larger Peace Region benefit significantly from this important resource, which is used to manufacture wood products and provides a bounty of recreational opportunities.

-Strong World Markets for Alberta Lumber
+Strong World Markets for Alberta Forestry

 With Alberta containing a vast amount of forested area, this province is a leader in the development and production of innovative and sustainably-produced forest products, accounting for approximately 14% of Canada’s total production.
 Lumber, pulp, newsprint, wood panels, and engineered wood products produced in Alberta are destined for markets in Canada, the United States, Asia Pacific, and Europe.

 Approximately $4.1 billion worth of forestry and forest product exports were made in 2018 by Alberta’s forestry industry to international customers.